-- Experience developing, analyzing, and managing innovative and effective library projects.
+- Experience analyzing and managing a wide variety of innovative and effective library projects.

 - Valid Driver’s license.

-Personal computer, laptop, mobile devices, photocopier, printer, AV projection equipment, security system, cash register.
+Personal computer, laptop, mobile devices, photocopier, printer, AV projection equipment, laminator.

 Works in normal heat and light conditions with some exposure to seasonal draft conditions.
 Lifts and moves books and materials weighing up to 35 pounds.
-Some eye fatigue from working at computer terminals; physical fatigue from working at counter height (39”) work surfaces.
+Some eye fatigue from working at computer terminals; physical fatigue from working at counter height (39”) work surface.
 Some stress from constant public contact.
-Occasional travel to facilities throughout the county and state using library or own transportation.
+Occasional travel to facilities throughout the county using library or own transportation.

 FAIR LABOR STANDARDS ACT: Exempt